MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Gauntlets
 - Class Item

+Additionally, if the raid exotic table was hit:
-: Collective Obligation, unknown drop chance.
+- Collective Obligation, unknown drop chance (presumably <5% at base)

-: If the glyph secret was completed, an additional chest will spawn granting a random raid weapon with Deepsight on a weekly lockout per account.
+The glyph secret chest grants the following:
+- Random raid weapon with Deepsight Resonance

 ---